RATING★ 7.7

 The philosophical underpinnings of the second and third acts suggest a narrative that is interested in more than just entertainment.
 It is an exploration of what it means to be human in an increasingly complex world.

-Ultimately, Lost Children serves as a reliable piece of entertainment that will satisfy core fans while providing a solid entry point for new viewers.
+Ultimately, Lost Children is a rare gem that rewards the audience's attention with a profound and lasting impact.
 Whether you are drawn to it by the star power of Gustáv Valach or the critical acclaim surrounding its release, Lost Children is a film that demands to be seen on the largest screen possible.

 ⏳ Time Investment